msaaddev/Form-Validation-Flutter/README.md

-# assignment7
+# Form Validation

-A new Flutter project.
+A flutter form that also validates its input.

 ## Getting Started